saundis/marvel-comic-searcher/README.md

-# marvel-comic-searcher
+# marvel-character-searcher

-Simple website that allows you to search for marvel comics
+Simple website that allows you to search for marvel characters